K3zter/rt4k-profile-diff/README.md

 The script lazily assumed that the archives use the naming convention of `Rt4k_xxx_sdcard.zip`, where `xxx` is the version number.
 So for it to work properly, ensure the files are named in this way (at least the `Rt4k_xxx part!).
 So for example, comparing the 1.4.2 zip with 1.5.4 would look like this:

 `python rt4k_profile_diff.py Rt4k_142_sdcard.zip  Rt4k_154_sdcardd.zip`

+The results are currently displayed in a newly created file called `results.txt`